The Nature Explore Classroom at

 Our outdoor classroom, called Nature Place, was opened to the public in September 2015.
 Our goal was to create a space that encouraged curiosity about the natural world and invited even those with the most timidity about unstructured experiences in nature to feel comfortable.

 We incorporated local touches, like the wood carvings created by a local chainsaw carver and the hollow logs brought here after having to be taken down at a nearby historic site.
 We also took advantage of the many skills and talents of our staff allowing them to share their creativity through the addition of handmade objects for the space.
 The themes for each activity area are based on the behaviors and habitats of local wildlife and we have maintained and added native plantings of trees, shrubs and perennials throughout the classroom.

 As a nature center open to the public, we strive to maintain a space that functions without constant oversight, however, we do provide ongoing maintenance and upkeep.

 What’s unique about our site?

-The unique skills and craftsmanship of our staff who collaborated on the creation of this outdoor classroom brings individualization to the space.
-The wood carvings, the hand poured and painted concrete “tree stump,” and the hand painted signs with novel cartoon images make this space extra special.
+The unique skills and craftsmanship of our staff who collaborated on the creation of this outdoor classroom bring individualization to the space.
+The wood carvings, the hand poured and painted concrete “tree stump,” and the hand-painted signs with novel cartoon images make this space extra special.

 One of the most beloved spaces is the repurposed drainage pipe that has been buried into the hillside allowing children to slide down through the hill.
 And children are not the only ones who enjoy this experience.
 Our County Executive joyfully slid through the tunnel upon opening the space to the public.
 And the day before opening, small paw prints were spotted inside the tunnel!